syncfusion-content/blazor-docs/blazor/gantt-chart/task-dependencies.md

 3. **Simplified Visualization**: Immediate visual feedback when changing dependencies, aiding in effective planning.

-4. **Streamlined Task Management**: Set default dependency types to ease the cre
+4. **Streamlined Task Management**: Set default dependency types to ease the creation and management of tasks.

 You can implement customized predecessor configurations using several methods within the Gantt component.
 Here is a code snippet to demonstrate how to configure and modify dependencies: